-It is not yet clear why the rise in Florida hit-and-run accidents is occurring.
+It is not yet clear why the rise in Florida hit and run accidents is occurring.
 What is clear is the physical and financial damage that such an accident causes.
-If you have suffered as a result of a hit and run accident in Broward, Palm Beach, or Miami-Dade County, the experienced auto injury attorneys of Lisa S. Levine P.A. can help you determine the favorable compensation path for your case.
+If you have suffered as a result of a hit and run accident in Broward, Palm Beach, or Miami-Dade County, experienced Fort Lauderdale hit and run injury attorney Lisa S. Levine P.A. can help you determine the favorable compensation path for your case.
 Your first consultation with Lisa S. Levine P.A. regarding your hit and run accident is free, so call (954) 256-1820 today to schedule yours.

 Generally, a hit and run accident is any accident where a motor vehicle operator either fails to stop and give information, or fails to stop and render aid.
 This can involve a bicyclist, a pedestrian, two vehicles, multiple vehicles, or any situation where a motorist is in an accident with another entity and fails to stop.
 In Florida, a hit and run is a crime and is governed by Fla.
 Stat. § 316.061.
 According to this statute, the driver of any vehicle involved in a crash that causes damage or injury to any person, vehicle, or property must stop and give the following information to the other persons involved, as well as a law enforcement officer:

 - Vehicle Registration Number